-A. A tractor or skidder often travels in areas where traction conditions are bad.
+A. A dozer or skidder often travels in areas where traction conditions are bad.
 A vehicle equipped with a winch can be used to remove itself from mud or other areas where it cannot move using only the drive wheels or tracks.
-See Figure 18.
+See Figure 24.
 Use the following procedure:

 - Fasten the winch wire rope to a structure, tow bar of another vehicle, or a tree that has enough strength for the line pull.
-The wire rope must be in a direction that is approximately parallel to the direction of travel of the vehicle. - Use the throttle to set the engine speed at a power level to operate both the winch and the tracks or drive wheels.
-(Operator experience is required, because the winch can use most of the engine power in some vehicles.) - 3.
-Put the control lever in the LINE-IN position to tighten the winch wire rope.
+The wire rope must be in a direction that is approximately parallel to the direction of travel of the vehicle.
+A slight upward pull will assist. - Use the throttle to set the engine speed at a power level to operate both the winch and the tracks or drive wheels.
+(Operator experience is required, because the winch can use most of the engine power in some vehicles.) - Use the LINE-IN control lever to tighten the winch wire rope.
 When the winch wire rope is tight, put the vehicle transmission in REVERSE and engage the tracks or drive wheels.
-Use the power from the engine to the winch and tracks together to remove the vehicle from the bad area.
+Use the power from the

-4. If the vehicle travels faster than the winch winds the wire rope, disengage the transmission until the winch wire rope is tightened again.

-NOTE: If the tracks or drive wheels on the vehicle stop turning, the torque converter in the transmission has stalled and the winch will stop also.
+- engine to the winch and tracks together to remove the vehicle from the bad area. - If the vehicle travels faster than the winch winds the wire rope, disengage the transmission until the winch wire rope is tightened again. - NOTE: If the tracks or drive wheels on the vehicle stop turning, the torque converter in the transmission has stalled and the winch will stop also.
 If this happens, put the vehicle in neutral to operate the winch.

-Figure 18 - Moving a Disabled Vehicle (Step A)
+Figure 24 Moving a Disabled Vehicle (Step A)

-B. A tractor or skidder equipped with a winch can be used to pull another vehicle from mud or other areas where it cannot move using only the drive wheels or tracks.
-See Figure 19.
+B. A dozer or skidder equipped with a winch can be used to pull another vehicle from mud or other areas where it cannot move using only the drive wheels or tracks.
+See Figure 25.
 Use the following procedure:

 Use extra care if traction conditions are bad or if the vehicles are on a slope.
-Bad traction can cause the disabled vehicle or the tractor to slide.
+Bad traction can cause the disabled vehicle or the dozer to slide.
 A slope can require additional distance to stop the vehicles.